Themes in A Song of Ice and Fire: Faith of the Seven

 The series' Faith of the Seven was inspired by the Christian doctrine of the Trinity (Father, Son, and Holy Spirit, pictured).

-The Faith of the Seven, often called simply "The Faith", is the predominant religion of the South of Westeros.
-Martin based the Faith on the medieval Roman Catholicism and the Christian doctrine of the Trinity.
-The Seven describe the seven aspects of one god, consisting of the Father, Mother, Maiden, Crone, Smith, Warrior, and Stranger (resembling Christianity's Father, Son, and Holy Spirit).
-According to Martin, the Mother, Maiden, and Crone were inspired by mystic views of womanhood, while the Father, Smith, and Warrior as traditional Christian masculine elements were added later.
+The Faith of the Seven, often called simply "the Faith", is the predominant religion of the South of Westeros.
+Martin based the Faith on the medieval Roman Catholicism and the Christian doctrine of a Trinity composed of the Father, Son, and Holy Spirit.
+The Faith posits a Godhead composed of a single God with seven aspects or "faces", (Note: Thus making the Faith's theology of the Godhead heptaprosoponic.) similar to the Christian theology of modalism.
+The aspects of the Faith's God—referred to as "the Seven"—are the Father, Mother, Maiden, Crone, Smith, Warrior, and Stranger (resembling trinitarian Christianity's Father, Son, and Holy Spirit).
+According to Martin, the Mother, Maiden, and Crone were inspired by mystical views of womanhood, while the Father, Smith, and Warrior as traditional Christian masculine elements were added later.
 The Stranger, neither male nor female, represents mystery and death.
 The Mother is invoked for healthy childbirth, the Warrior for strength in battle, etc. The symbol of the Faith is a septagram (continuously drawn seven-pointed star).

-Many of the objects and titles of the Faith draw their names from the Latin septem: a temple or edifice of the faith is called a sept; and a priest of the Seven is called a septon (male) or septa (female).
+Many of the objects and titles of the Faith draw their names from the Latin septem: a temple or edifice of the Faith is called a sept; and a priest of the Seven is called a septon (male) or septa (female).
 The Faith's hierarchy is also drawn from Catholicism.
 The Faith also has monks and nuns of various orders, of whom the Silent Sisters are the most prominent.
 In the fictional backstory, the Andals introduced the Faith of the Seven during their invasion of Westeros.

 Old Gods

 The Old Gods are nameless deities worshipped by the Northern population of Westeros, akin to "animism and traditional Pagan and various other Celtic systems and Norse systems".
 The fictional backstory gives the Children of the Forest as the origin of this religion, who worshipped trees, rocks, and streams when Westeros was still populated by many non-human races.
 Instead of temples, scriptures, or a formalized priestly caste, the Children of the Forest revered Weirwood trees (white trees with red leaves and red sap), which eventually became the center of their worship.
 When the First Men (human beings) came to Westeros from Essos, they accepted the Old Gods until the Andal Invasion converted the southern population of Westeros to the Faith of the Seven.
-Their descendants in the north still worship the Old Gods, whereas the 'godswoods' of Southern noble houses remain as converted secular gardens.
+Their descendants in the North still worship the Old Gods, while the godswoods of Southern noble houses remain as converted secular gardens.